 Are you thinking about getting your plant valued?
-Are you unsure of what the process entails?
+Are you unsure of what a plant valuation entails?
 We asked our expert valuers to give you some inside tips on what to expect and how to prepare.

 1. What can you expect when we get to your plant?

 Plenty of questions!
 The key to a good valuation is the quality of the information and the understanding the valuer can gain.
 We want to gain insight into not only the assets involved but the reason for the valuation.
 The value can change drastically depending on the valuation definition required.

 2. How to best position yourself to get the best prices?

 As with every sale, presentation matters.
 If the valuer can see an asset has been well cared for, has fully supporting documentation and (depending on the type of asset) a component history schedule you will be in a much better position to get a higher and more accurate valuation.
 The more supporting evidence there is the more a valuer can rely on facts rather than assumptions when making their calculations.
 Valuers are not necessarily technical experts in the type of assets being valued so the more information and guidance they receive about an asset, its performance and its specification the more accurate the valuation report will be and the more detailed the report will read.
 This makes the prices more accurate – so you know that you are getting the best price for your assets.

 Information.
 The more the valuer knows, the better the valuation will be.
 Limited information will lead to a lot of assumptions and a range on values that may or may not accurately reflect the true worth of the assets.